 He haerenga eke noa

-Other topics such as science, social studies and the arts are taught through an inquiry approach which allows us to create exciting and rich learning experiences for our students.
+Our core curriculum, Mathematics and Literacy, focuses on a clear progression of skills with valuable learning not left to chance with a lens to a structured scope and sequence to ensure all learners are catered for.
+Other topics such as Science, Social Studies and The Arts are taught through an inquiry approach which allows us to create exciting and rich learning experiences for our students.

-Being a student at Strath Taieri School means you are supported by our entire community from the PTA and Board of Trustees to local businesses including farms, the Middlemarch Museum and community groups such as the Cavalcade and Lions Club.
+Being a student at Strath Taieri School means you are supported by our entire community from the PTA and Board of Trustees to local businesses including farms, the Middlemarch Museum and community groups such as the Mid Taieri Wai and Lions Club.
 All this incredible support means that we punch above our weight in terms of resources and support for learning.

 We are guided by the values of our school visible on our school pou at our gate.